 Angular Limb Deformities

 In these congenital or acquired skeletal defects, the distal portion of a limb deviates laterally or medially early in neonatal life.
 In utero malposition, hypothyroidism, trauma, poor conformation, excessive joint laxity, and defective endochondral ossification of the carpal or tarsal and long bones have been implicated.
-One to 4 limbs may be affected, depending on the severity of the condition.
+One to four limbs may be affected, depending on the severity of the condition.

 The carpus is affected most frequently, but the tarsus and fetlocks are occasionally involved.
 The deviation is obvious but varies in severity.
 A lateral deviation (valgus) of up to 6° of the distal portion of a limb may be regarded as normal.
 Most foals are asymptomatic, but lameness and soft-tissue swelling can accompany severe deviations.
 Outward rotation of the fetlocks invariably accompanies carpal valgus.
 Foals with defective ossification of the carpal cuboidal bones or excessive joint laxity are frequently lame as the legs become progressively deviated.
 Affected limbs must be palpated carefully to detect ligament laxity and specific areas that may be painful.

 Physeal and epiphyseal growth disturbances are also amenable to surgical correction through hemicircumferential transection and periosteal elevation of the distal radius on the concave side of the defect or through transphyseal bridging of the physis on the convex side.
-These surgeries must be performed before the physeal growth plates close (as early as 2–4 mo of age), and success depends on continued growth and development of the bones.
+These surgeries must be performed before the physeal growth plates close (as early as 2–4 mo of age for fetlocks), and success depends on continued growth and development of the bones.
 Sequential examinations and radiographs are necessary to follow spontaneous improvement or to establish a need for surgery.

 Without treatment, the prognosis for severe carpal valgus is poor.
 The conformational anomaly leads to early degenerative joint disease.
 Likewise, deformity of the cuboidal carpal bones contributes to a poor prognosis.
 However, with early detection, careful evaluation, and proper surgical treatment, most foals respond favorably.